Chesterton, Oxfordshire: Manor

 Just before the Norman conquest the manor of Chesterton was held by Wigod, a Saxon thegn who was a kinsman of King Edward the Confessor.
 The Domesday Book records that by 1086 it was held by Miles Crispin, the son-in-law of Robert D'Oyly.
 Crispin had connections with Wallingford Castle, and Chesterton remained part of the feudal Honour of Wallingford until the 13th century.
-In 1272 it was sold to Edmund, 2nd Earl of Cornwall who founded Ashridge Priory in Hertfordshire in 1283 and granted the manor of Chesterton to the priory in 1285.
+In 1272, it was sold to Edmund, 2nd Earl of Cornwall who founded Ashridge Priory in Hertfordshire in 1283 and granted the manor of Chesterton to the priory in 1285.
 Ashridge Priory was suppressed in the Dissolution of the Monasteries and in 1540 Sir Thomas Pope bought the manor of Chesterton.

 A few years later the manor passed to John Williams, 1st Baron Williams de Thame, who in turn left it to his daughter Margery and son-in-law Henry Norris, 1st Baron Norreys.
 Their grandson Francis Norris, 1st Earl of Berkshire left it to his daughter Elizabeth.
 She left it to her daughter Bridget Wray, through whose marriage in about 1653 Chesterton passed to Montagu Bertie, 2nd Earl of Lindsey.
 Their son James Bertie, 5th Baron Norreys was created Earl of Abingdon, and it remained in their family until the death of Willoughby Bertie, 3rd Earl of Abingdon in 1760.
 In 1764 his trustees sold Chesterton to George Spencer, 4th Duke of Marlborough who in turn sold it to George Child Villiers, 5th Earl of Jersey in 1808.
 The manor remained with the Earls of Jersey until 1920-21 when the Jersey estates in Chesterton were divided and sold.

 Manor house

 Manor Farm House is in Manor Farm Lane.
-The oldest part of the building is a 12th-century barrel-vaulted undercroft, now incorporated into an annexe of the building.
+The oldest part of the building is a 12th-century barrel-vaulted undercroft, now incorporated into an annex of the building.
 A partly-blocked arched doorway and deeply-splayed window survive.
 The undercroft has very thick walls and is about 12m by 4.4m internally.
 Some remains of the upper storey survived but were demolished when a music room was built, as the significance of the building was not then recognised.
 The rest of the house is largely 16th- or 17th-century and was remodelled in the 18th century.
 It is a Grade II* listed building.